MiloszSkobejko/BLE_raspberry_pi_4_scanner/README.md

 sudo apt-get install bluez
 sudo apt-get install libglib2.0-dev
 ```

-and bluepy:
+I also created script for installing it manually, but it's much safer to do it with apt install.
+Do not use this script, unless you are sure what you are doing.

 ```
 sudo pip install bluepy
 ```
 These are all packages you'll need in order to get started with ble.

-## How to use
+## How to use it

+#### [--time]
-Run script with scan time parameters (in seconds).
-Json file with results will be created in the same location as where script is executed.
+Runs script with scan time parameters (in seconds).

 ```
 ./ble.py --time 60